 Image courtesy of Richard Gifford

-One of those beaches would have been Pallarenda Beach and supposing that was the beach I was heading to following my 15 hours and 39 minutes in the car covering a distance of approximately 1,414 kilometres and let’s also suppose that I did this yesterday.
+One of Townsville’s beaches, and I don’t think you can see it in this footage, is called Pallarenda Beach.
+Let’s suppose that was the beach I was heading to following my 15 hours and 39 minutes in the car covering a distance of approximately 1,414 kilometres and let’s also suppose that I did this yesterday.

 I would have been very unlucky, because the beach would have been closed.
 Apparently, a 4 metre crocodile was spotted on that beach eating a turtle.
 Unfortunately, the video I had of that incident has been removed from YouTube.
 I’m angry, but not as angry as that turtle must’ve been at the time.